 Have you ever found yourself in a sticky situation, quite literally?
 Maybe tree sap dripped all over your favorite lawn chair, or your kids put stickers all over the walls or got creative with permanent markers.
-In any case, these rubbing alcohol hacks can be a lifesaver when it comes to removing stubborn stains and cleaning up messes.
+In any case, these amazing rubbing alcohol hacks can be a lifesaver when it comes to removing stubborn stains and cleaning up messes.

 As an Amazon Associate I earn from qualifying purchases.
 This means if you click on a link and buy something I’ve recommended, I get a small commission at no additional cost to you.
 You can see my full Disclosure Policy here